sav-che/TL-2/Authors/Bouton, Louis {std. Bouton} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 393](https://www.biodiversitylibrary.org/item/103859#page/403/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 393](https://www.biodiversitylibrary.org/page/33265590) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bouton, Louis {std.
 Bouton}|first entry]] for this author

 ### Author

-\* Bouton, Louis (1800-1879 \[1878?\]), Mauritius botanist who succeeded Bojer as curator of the Colonial Museum at Port Louis, Mauritius 1858-1865, also secretary of the Royal Society of Mauritius. (*Bouton*).
+\* Bouton, Louis (1800-1879 \[1878?\]), Mauritius botanist who succeeded Bojer as curator of the Colonial Museum at Port Louis, Mauritius 1858-1865, also secretary of the Royal Society of Mauritius.
+**Abbreviated name**: *Bouton*

 #### Herbarium and types